Carbon Monoxide Safety: How to Protect Your Home, Identify Issues, and Respond to Emergencies

 Fireplace or Wood-Burning Stove

-An upward draft in your chimney is required to keep a fire burning efficiently in your home.
+An upward draft in your chimney is required to keep a fire burning efficiently in your home, and Alaska real estate often features a fire place (or two).
 Pay attention to poor upward draft (your home will become smokey).
 And only burn seasoned firewood.

 Have your gas and wood burning appliances inspected on a regular basis, and have your chimney inspected and cleaned yearly.
 Get a tune up for any fuel-burning appliances that start to behave strangely, produce odd odors, make strange sounds or function less efficiently.